dasta400/asmdc/README.md

   images, or to have multiple disks.
   * Expandable.
 For example to add a PseudoRandom Number Generator (PRNG).
 * **Disadvanges**:
   * Slower disk (SD card) access?
-I haven't benchmarked it.
-  * If I would like to run DRI CP/M, I would need to modify CP/M's code.
+I didn't benchmark it yet.

 ---